TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-blob-lifecyclemanagement-blm.md

 ## **Recommended Steps**

-Most customers resolved their Blob Lifecycle Management issue, on their own, using the steps below.
+Most customers resolved their Blob Lifecycle Management issue on their own, using the steps below.

 ### **Lifecycle Management doesn't execute when Storage Firewall is enabled without "Trusted Services" selected**